-To date, the Court discussed strategic surveillance only twice, in the Weber and Saravia case and in the Liberty case.
-Two more cases on this issue are pending before the Court: Big Brother Watch v. the United Kingdom revolves around strategic surveillance by GCHQ revealed by Edward Snowden, and in Zakharov v.
-Russia the applicant complains of unrestricted interception of all telephone communications by the Russian Federal Security Service (FSB) without prior judicial authorisation.
-Furthermore, the Hungarian Eötvös Károly Institute has announced it will turn to the European Court of Human Rights now that the Hungarian Constitutional Court rejected their complaint about the Act on the Police.
-This Act allows secret surveillance and data collection based on a ministerial order, without a court warrant.
+At the date of publication of the report on which this contribution is based, the Court discussed strategic surveillance only twice, in the Weber and Saravia case and in the Liberty case.10 Two more cases on this issue are pending before the Court: Big Brother Watch v.
+United Kingdom revolves around strategic surveillance by the GCHQ revealed by Edward Snowden, and in Zakharov v.
+Russia the applicant complains of unrestricted interception of all telephone communications by the Russian Federal Security Service (FSB) without prior judicial authorization.11 Furthermore, the Hungarian Eötvös Károly Institute has announced it will turn to the European Court of Human Rights now that the Hungarian Constitutional Court has rejected their complaint about the Act on the Police.12 This Act allows secret surveillance and data collection based on a ministerial order, without a court warrant.13

-2.4 Oversight, control and transparency
+D. Oversight, Control and Transparency